 Integration: The easy and reciprocal energy and information flow between differentiated and linked brain systems.

 INTERPERSONAL NEUROBIOLOGY (IPNB) is an interdisciplinary field that seeks to understand the mind and mental health.
-It is a term coined by Dan Siegel in his 1999 book The Developing Mind and seeks to integrate many ways of understanding what it is to be human including many disciplines of science, most notably neuroscience and biology, mathematics, anthropology, the arts, dance, music, and spiritual traditions.
-Dr Siegel has defined 9 levels of integration in the brain and we use that map to help us define what impediments are keeping our clients from living their most flexible, adaptive, coherent, energized and stable life.
+It is a term coined by Dr. Dan Siegel in his 1999 book, The Developing Mind, and seeks to integrate many ways of understanding what it is to be human including many disciplines of science, most notably neuroscience and biology, mathematics, anthropology, the arts, dance, music, and spiritual traditions.
+Dr. Siegel has defined 9 levels of integration in the brain and we use that map to help us define what impediments are keeping our clients from living their most flexible, adaptive, coherent, energized and stable life.

 This a framework that allows us to deepen our understanding of how the mind, the brain and relationships work and therefore organize our tools to help clients more efficiently.
 These three entities, the mind, the brain and our relationships are both differentiated processes and intricately linked as they move together to create our lived experiences.
 We study details of brain function across various parts of the brain but we also study the larger flow that occurs when varies differentiated sections come together to create more complex functions such as curiosity or compassion.
 Have a healthy, flexible, adaptive, coherent, energized and stable experience in life require the various brain functions to be integrated with each other and to integrate with minds outside of ourselves as our relationships shift how we experience our world.